er-arcadio/technical_skills_curriculum/Sort_Lab/README.md

 - Hold the 50th train car using the `hold(idx)` function and print the `forklift` variable to show that car.

 **Medium**
-- Use any one of the sorting algorithms you've already used to sort the `train_cars` using only these 4 functions. _HINT: use lots of print statements to see what's happening_
+- Use any one of the sorting algorithms you've already used to sort the `train_cars` using only the 4 functions in the file. _HINT: use lots of print statements to see what's happening_
+- Notice how each function has the line `total_cost += 0`.
+Add a cost of $100 to each function.
+Then, run your sort and see how much money it costs.

+**Spicy**

+- Change the costs to the following 4 scenarios, and write a new sorting function that minimizes cost.
+Compare with your other functions.
+ALSO: give yourself a `floor_space`, 1 variable that can hold a train car while your `forklift` is moving another.

+1. Moving the forklift costs gas and time both of which is on a surge:
+    - Weigh = $100
+    - Hold = $200
+    - Insert = $200
+    - Shift = $100

+2. The scale is new technology.
+The new technology is pricy!
+At least gas prices are down.
+    - Weigh = $400
+    - Hold = $75
+    - Insert = $75
+    - Shift = $50

+3. We need to hire more people to help shift the cars because our forklift no longer can do that:
+    - Weigh = $200
+    - Hold = $150
+    - Insert = $150
--
+    - Shift = $400

 ## Hints & Resources

-?
+- Use the [Sort the Cards](https://sortinggame.emmanuelrodri23.repl.co/) app to help visualize things when they get too hard to conceptualize.
+- With the train cars, you can look up these "in-place" sorting algorithms to help you get started.
+In order from east to hard: bubble sort, selection sort, insertion sort, and quicksort sort.